IBVPD/Nuvi/README.md

 git clone https://gitlab.noblet.ca/who/nuvi.git /var/www/local/nuvi
 ```

 Install the dependencies.
-On first run this will
 ```shell
 composer install -o
 ```

+On first run of this command or any time new parameters are introduced, it will ask a number of setup questions.
+Such as
+the DB type, username, password etc. One of the important parameter it asks is the 'secret'.
+It is used for form CSRF
+protection.
+It can be set to anything but should be kept private.
+We often use the output of the uuidgen command available
+on unix servers.

 Initiate the database
 ```shell